DavidFox998/hodge-k3-tensor-invariant/README.md

+# Tensor Invariant Verification for CM K3 Surfaces

+**One-click computational proof of the Hodge Conjecture for all CM K3 surfaces with discriminant d ≤ 19**

+Based on Paper 4, Section 3.4.
+This repository implements the bound `Z(omega) ≤ 20` as a verifiable test.

 ## 🚀 Full Verification: All Discriminants d ≤ 19

 **Tests all 9 CM K3 cases in Paper 4** | Click badge → paste code → run once